screek-workshop/sites/docs/1u/firmware/ota.md

 If there is a situation like not being able to open the page on the way to update, this may be due to a weak signal and untimely response.
 You can try to bring the sensor closer to the wireless router and try again with a better signal.

 You can also rule out whether the downloaded firmware file name has special symbols, browsers may add a bracket suffix to the file name when repeatedly downloading, this may also cause problems on very few browsers.

-### Recommended updated versions
-- If your firmware is use [Jun 18 2023] version, please update it soon as possible.
-We have received some feedback that this version may cause bad dropouts.

-- If your firmware is earlier than 2023.0704, then there may be some stability issues.
-Please try to update your firmware to this date(V2023_0704_1) or later.

 <figure markdown>
   ![](images/20270618_waring.png)